-A band of human musicians, dancers, and roadies have been chosen to represent Earth on the greatest stage in the galaxy.
-And the fate of their species lies in their ability to rock.
+Decibel Jones and the Absolute Zeroes have been chosen to represent their planet on the greatest stage in the galaxy.
+And the fate of Earth lies in their ability to rock.